 Good tilt-shift subjects you can use to practice the miniaturizing effect are cars, people, cities, trains, or buildings.
 But you can also try taking tilt-shift images of streets, sports fields, paddocks, harbors, or crossroads.

-The goal of a tilt-shift image is to make your subjects look like toys or miniature models; therefore, you should add blur to the background and foreground and increase the saturation.
+A tilt-shift image aims to make your subjects look like toys or miniature models; therefore, you should add blur to the background and foreground and increase the saturation.
 Vivid colors will enhance the effect you like to create.

 Can you tilt-shift with an iPhone or Android phone?